 It’s the mental experience of the object that we’re enjoying, not the object itself.
 And the path to happiness is conditioning our minds so that they don’t expect and demand more pleasures for continued happiness.

-In this way, paradoxically, from this middle-way Tibetan Buddhist view, you’ll actually enjoy life more by accepting whatever comes to you, whether pleasure or pain.
+In this way, paradoxically, from this middle-way Tibetan Buddhist view, you’ll actually enjoy life more by accepting whatever comes to you, whether it’s pleasure or pain.

 Next week, we’ll do meditations on the antidotes to attachment.
 But for now, to quickly mention them, when you find yourself feeling strong attachment, you can observe that feeling and see how it’s an exaggerated one.
 You’re grossly over-exaggerating the ability of that object to please you.

 So, one antidote is to realistically and deliberately consider the faults of the object you’re craving.
-Like in a relationship, your partner may seem perfect and beautiful at first, but inevitably you’ll get to intimately know each other’s faults; to annoy each other; and, of course, your physical beauty will fade too.
+Like in a relationship, your partner may seem perfect and beautiful at first, but inevitably you’ll get to intimately know each other’s faults; you’ll get to annoy each other; and, of course, your physical beauty will fade too.

 You don’t do this meditation to the point of disgust, but to the point that you have a balanced, 360 view of the reality of the object, and not this exaggerated view that the object is wholly pleasurable.
 When you expect problems and change, you’re ready for them, you’re seeing reality as it truly is rather than your projected fantasy.

-There are other more powerful antidotes that we’ll introduce in a few weeks—the most profound antidotes.
+There are other more profound antidotes that we’ll introduce in a few weeks—the most profound antidotes.
 One is embracing your attachment to generate a deep sense of compassionate connection with all beings, channeling and purifying attachment’s strong energy.
 Another is using your attachment to understand the profound interdependent nature of reality, your connection to all beings and and even to all of nature and the universe.

 Anger is the second of the three root delusions to consider.
 Its definition is similar to attachment, similarly clear and simple, compared to the complexity of the Western view of this emotion.
 From the Tibetan Buddhist perspective, anger is encountering an object or experience that you dislike and exaggerating its harm.